legacysurvey/legacysurvey/pages/dr5/description.rst

 non-DECaLS surveys, including observations that were conducted from September 2012 to May 2017.

-In total, the optical data covers a disjoint footprint with XXXX deg\ |sup2| having at least one observation in :math:`g`-band, XXXX deg\ |sup2| having at least one observation in :math:`r`-band and XXXX deg\ |sup2| having at least one observation in :math:`z`-band.
-A total of XXXX deg\ |sup2| is covered by at least one observation in *all three* optical filters.
+In total, the optical data covers a disjoint footprint with, roughly, 7400 deg\ |sup2| having at least one observation in :math:`g`-band, 8000 deg\ |sup2| having at least one observation in :math:`r`-band and 10200 deg\ |sup2| having at least one observation in :math:`z`-band.
+A total of 6800 deg\ |sup2| is covered by at least one observation in *all three* optical filters.

-There are approximately XXX million unique sources in DR5 spread over XXX,XXX bricks.
+There are approximately 680 million unique sources in DR5 spread over 176,811 bricks.

 DR5 includes the stacked images and the Tractor-based catalogs.
 The size of the DR5 data distribution is: